-The Company has incurred a short term capital loss of \$11.5 million and a long term capital loss of \$2.1 million for the year ended February 29, 2012.
-Such capital losses will be available to offset future capital gains.
-There is no expiration for these capital losses.
+At February 28, 2013, the Company had a short term capital loss of \$10.4 million and a long-term capital loss of \$11.2 million available to offset future capital gains.
+Post RIC-modernization act losses are deemed to arise on the first day of the fund's following fiscal year and there is no expiration for these losses.

-Management has analyzed the Company's tax positions taken on federal income tax returns for all open years (fiscal years 2009-2012), and has concluded that no provision for uncertain income tax positions is required in the Company's financial statements.
+Management has analyzed the Company's tax positions taken on federal income tax returns for all open years (fiscal years 2009-2013), and has concluded that no provision for uncertain income tax positions is required in the Company's financial statements.